IMMC-UWaterloo/ARCGen-Python/README.md

 This document provides information on how to use ARCGen as well as a high-level overview of the methodologies that ARCGen uses.
 Exampels can be found in the 'ExampleCasesAndDatasets' folder.
 While an overview of ARCGen's operation is provided below, please refer to please refer to [Hartlen and Cronin (2022)](https://www.frontiersin.org/article/10.3389/fbioe.2022.843148) for detailed, rigorous coverage.
 Examples and datasets provided with this code are taken from Hartlen and Cronin (2022).

-ARCGen-python can be installed directly from PyPI as follows
+ARCGen-Python is available for Python 3.8 can be installed directly from PyPI as follows.

 ```
-PIP DETAILS TO BE UPDATED
 pip install arcgen-python
 ```